-The set $\fY_X:=\{\fy_{0}, \fy_{\fe_1}, \ldots, \fy_{\fe_{r-1}}\}$ is called the standard basis of $R_X$ as an $R_\PP$-module, which is essentially the same as $\tfy_{\Bfe_i}$ in the proof of Proposition \ref{2pr:WCF}; $\fY_X=\{\tfy_{\Bfe_i}\}\cup\{1,y_s\}$, and thus we let $\ell_s$ be $y_s=\fy_{\fe_{\ell_s}}$. $\fa_{\ell_s,k,\ell}$ in (\ref{2eq:fyfy=fy}) corresponds to $A_{k\ell}$ in the proof of Proposition \ref{2pr:WCF}.
+The set $\fY_X:=\{\fy_{0}, \fy_{\fe_1}, \dots, \fy_{\fe_{r-1}}\}$ is called the standard basis of $R_X$ as an $R_\PP$-module, which is essentially the same as $\tfy_{\Bfe_i}$ in the proof of Proposition \ref{2pr:WCF}; $\fY_X=\{\tfy_{\Bfe_i}\}\cup\{1,y_s\}$, and thus we let $\ell_s$ be $y_s=\fy_{\fe_{\ell_s}}$. $\fa_{\ell_s,k,\ell}$ in~(\ref{2eq:fyfy=fy}) corresponds to $A_{k\ell}$ in the proof of Proposition \ref{2pr:WCF}.

-The following corollary is obvious: \begin{corollary} In $\CC[x, y_\bullet]$, the ideal generated by (\ref{2eq:fyfy=fy}) is a sub-ideal of $\cI_{R_X}:=(f_1^X, f_2^X, \ldots,$ $ f_{k_X}^X)$ in Proposition \ref{2pr:R_H^Z}. \end{corollary}
+The following corollary is obvious: \begin{Corollary} In $\CC[x, y_\bullet]$, the ideal generated by~\eqref{2eq:fyfy=fy} is a sub-ideal of $\cI_{R_X}:=\big(f_1^X, f_2^X, \dots,\allowbreak f_{k_X}^X\big)$ in Proposition~{\rm \ref{2pr:R_H^Z}}. \end{Corollary}

-As we regard an element in $R_X$ as an element in $R_\PP$-module, we introduce a polynomial in $R_X$ as an $R_\PP$-monomial such that it is given by $\delta(x) \prod_{i=2}^{m_X} y_{r_i}^{h_i}$ for certain non-negative integers $h_i$ and $\delta(x)\in R_\PP$, e.g., $(x^2-a x-b) y_{r_2}^2 y_{r_3}$.
+As we regard an element in $R_X$ as an element in $R_\PP$-module, we introduce a polynomial in $R_X$ as an $R_\PP$-monomial such that it is given by $\delta(x) \prod_{i=2}^{m_X} y_{r_i}^{h_i}$ for certain non-negative integers $h_i$ and $\delta(x)\in R_\PP$, e.g., $\big(x^2-a x-b\big) y_{r_2}^2 y_{r_3}$.
 Since we also define the weight, $\wt_\lambda$, on the $R_\PP$-monomials, we can consider homogeneous polynomials as elements in the $R_\PP$-module.

-\begin{remark} {\rm{ Corresponding to (\ref{2eq:f^H_iZ}), the relation $f^X_i$ in Proposition \ref{2pr:R_H^Z} is decomposed as
+\begin{Remark} Corresponding to (\ref{2eq:f^H_iZ}), the relation $f^X_i$ in Proposition \ref{2pr:R_H^Z} is decomposed as

-as an $R_\PP$-module, which is relevant to (\ref{2eq:fyfy=fy}).
+as an $R_\PP$-module, which is relevant to~(\ref{2eq:fyfy=fy}).
 Here $\delta_{f^X_i}(x)$ is an element of $R_\PP$ whose degree is $h_1^{(i+)}$ in (\ref{2eq:f^H_iZ}).
-The first and the second terms are homogeneous polynomials as the Sato-Weierstrass weight $\wt$. }} \end{remark}
+The first and the second terms are homogeneous polynomials in the Sato--Weierstrass weight $\wt$. \end{Remark}

-\subsubsection{Embedding of $X$ into $\PP^{2(m_X-1)}$}
+\subsubsection{Embedding of $\boldsymbol{X}$ into $\boldsymbol{\PP^{2(m_X-1)}}$}